singingwolfboy/netlify-home/_posts/2014-10-03-five-reasons-you-want-https-for-your-static-site.md

 ## 1. Improve your SEO

 If you care about how well your site positions in Google searches, then adding HTTPS can give you a small boost.
-Google recently announced that they would [start ranking sites with HTTPS support](http://googlewebmastercentral.blogspot.com/2014/08/https-as-ranking-signal.html) higher than sites that only works under HTTP.
+Google recently announced that they would [start ranking sites with HTTPS support](http://googlewebmastercentral.blogspot.com/2014/08/https-as-ranking-signal.html) higher than sites that only work under HTTP.

 ## 2. Better Analytics

 If you're not using HTTPS for your site, you're missing out on really important Analytics data.

-We all wan't to know where our visitors comes from.
+We all want to know where our visitors come from.
 Being able to dive into our traffic sources is one of the major selling points of Google Analytics or any of their alternatives.

-Browsers, however, won't send the important "Referer" header when a user follows a link from a HTTPS site to a plain HTTP site.
-As more and more sites starts forcing HTTPS this becomes a larger and larger problem for site owners without HTTPS enabled.
+Browsers, however, won't send the important "Referer" header when a user follows a link from an HTTPS site to a plain HTTP site.
+As more and more sites start forcing HTTPS this becomes a larger and larger problem for site owners without HTTPS enabled.

-If a you got an inbound link from [HackerNews](https://news.ycombinator.com) and your site is not HTTPS, you won't see see Hacker News as a traffic source at all in your Analytics, since Hacker News forced HTTPS.
-Wan't to know the bounce rate from the Hacker News audience?
+If you got an inbound link from [HackerNews](https://news.ycombinator.com) and your site is not HTTPS, you won't see see Hacker News as a traffic source at all in your Analytics, since Hacker News forced HTTPS.
+Want to know the bounce rate from the Hacker News audience?
 Tough luck unless you run HTTPS.

 Same goes for any other traffic source enforcing HTTPS and there are more of those every day.